I-OMegaMan/dataIntensive/project/readme.md

 ## Assumptions and Scenario
 A secret message was intercepted from a person of interest.
-Recon on the target person produced number of assumptions can be made about this secret message:
+Recon on the target produced a number of assumptions that can be made about this secret message:

 1. The message contains ascii text.
-2. The AES initialization vector is zero (A VERY common security flaw).
+2. The AES initialization vector is zero.
 3. AES key selected for this encryption is based on the sha256 of a string in the rockyou password database.
 4. The data is within a single AES256 16 byte block.

 In practice this scenario is somewhat realistic since AES256 keys are often the sha256 of some string known by the programmer.
-Though is would be considered incredibly sloppy it is still common practice.
+This is considered an incredibly sloppy practice.

 ## About AES256 and SHA256
 AES256 is a symmetric encryption algorithm meaning it relies on a